PENS-219 / 4 crédits

 Each student teams shall be multi-disciplanary with the goal of encouraging exchange and understanding between fields of expertise.
-Fieldwork and analysis shall be undertaken across designated urban river territories in Lausanne to generate better understanding and new ideas.
+Fieldwork and analysis shall be undertaken across designated urban river territories to generate a better understanding and new ideas.

-Assessment will be made on the basis of the final presentation as well as project materials submitted during the last day of the course - including but not limited to, findings from fieldwork, site analysis, and idea/ proposal.
+Assessment will be made on the basis of the final presentation as well as project materials submitted - including but not limited to, findings from fieldwork, site analysis, and idea/ proposal.

 Dans les plans d'études